2nd Karmapa, Karma Pakshi

 The young Karma Pakshi is said to have assimilated the deepest teachings effortlessly and required only one reading of a text to be familiar with it as he was already enlightened.
 Nevertheless, Pomdrakpa made a point of formally passing on all the teachings through the traditional empowerments, so that the stream of the empowerment lineage would be unbroken.
 This has been the case ever since: despite their innate clarity, young Karmapas receive all the transmissions formally.

-The second Karmapa spent much of the first half of his life in meditation retreat.
-He also visited and restored the monasteries established by the first Karmapa and is famous for having introduced to the Tibetan people communal chanting of the Om mani padme hung mantra of compassion.
+The 2nd Karmapa spent much of the first half of his life in meditation retreat.
+He also visited and restored the monasteries established by the first Karmapa and is famous for having introduced to the Tibetan people communal chanting of the Om mani padme hum mantra of compassion.

 At the age of forty-seven he set out on a three-year journey to China, in response to an invitation from Kublai, grandson of Genghis Khan.
 While there, he is said to have performed many spectacular miracles and played an important role as a peacemaker.
 Although requested to reside there permanently, he declined, not wishing to be the cause of sectarian conflicts with the Sakyapas, whose influence was strong in China at that time.
 (There is an independent western reference to his presence in the court of Kublai Khan in The Travels of Marco Polo).
 Over the next ten years the Karmapa travelled widely in China, Mongolia, and Tibet and became famous as a teacher.
-He was particularly honoured by Möngke Khan, Kublai's brother, who ruled at that time and whom the Karmapa recognised as a former disciple.
+He was particularly honoured by Möngke Khan, Kublai's brother, who ruled at that time and whom the 2nd Karmapa recognised as a former disciple.
 After Mönke's death, Kublai became the Khan.
 He established the city of Cambalu, the site of present-day Beijing, from which he ruled a vast empire stretching as far as Burma, Korea, and Tibet.
-However, he bore a grudge against the Karmapa, who had refused his invitation to remain in China some years before and had been so close to his brother.
-He ordered his arrest.
+However, he bore a grudge against the Karmapa, who had refused his invitation to remain in the Khan's empire several years before and he had been close to the Khan's brother.
+Kublai Khan ordered the Karmapa's arrest.